mkpatel-247/mkpatel-247/README.md

 <img src="https://komarev.com/ghpvc/?username=mkpatel-247&style=plastic&color=blue" />
 <hr>

-Hi, I'm a passionate programmer who loves to code and explore new technologies.
-Having completed my MCA degree, I work as an Intern Software Engineer at a renowned organization.
-My current focus is on working with Angular and related tech-stack in real-world projects.
-I'm a self-learner with a creatively curious mindset, always eager to expand my knowledge.
-I enjoy engaging with the developer community to stay updated and share insights on programming and the latest technologies.  <br>
+Hey there!
+I’m Meet Patel, a MEAN stack developer passionate about building scalable and high-performing web applications.
+Currently, I work as a Software Developer at WebCodeGenie, crafting seamless digital experiences with Angular, Node.js, Express, and MongoDB.
+While MEAN is my core stack, I’m always open to exploring new technologies and adapting to evolving challenges.

+My approach to development is fueled by curiosity and continuous learning.
+Whether it's optimizing frontend performance, refining backend logic, or diving into cloud solutions, I thrive on solving complex problems and pushing my skills to the next level.

+Beyond coding, I actively engage with the developer community, exchanging insights, sharing knowledge, and staying on top of the latest tech trends.
+Let’s connect, collaborate, and build something awesome! 🚀  <br>
   <img align="right" src="https://user-images.githubusercontent.com/37551474/113611467-3a567d80-9657-11eb-862b-b07b4f105c6f.gif" height="300" width="400"/>